-The Amex Platinum credit score requirement is 700 or higher for good approval odds.
-Applicants need a good credit score or better to be approved for the American Express Platinum Card in most cases.
+The American Express Platinum card credit score requirement is 700 or higher.
+This means applicants need a good credit score or better to be approved for the American Express Platinum card in most cases.

-Amex Platinum’s credit score requirement isn’t the only thing that determines whether you’ll be approved, though.
-Your income and any debt you’re carrying will also play a role in your approval odds.
+American Express Platinum card’s credit score requirement isn’t the only thing that determines whether you’ll be approved, though.
+Your credit history, income and any debt you’re carrying will also play a role in your approval odds.
 In fact, reports around the internet suggest you can get approved with a 640 credit score if you have high enough income.

-If you don’t meet the Amex Platinum credit score requirement, there are plenty of other credit cards you can get.
-They likely won’t be from American Express, though, since all Amex cards require good or excellent credit.
+If you don’t meet the American Express Platinum card credit score requirement, there are plenty of other credit cards you can get.
+They likely won’t be from American Express, though, since Amex cards require good or excellent credit.
 Once you get a credit card, be sure to make all of your payments on time, and only use a portion of your credit limit.
-This will help raise your credit score so you can get approved for a card like Amex Platinum in the future.
+This will help raise your credit score so you can get approved for a card like American Express Platinum card in the future.

 Yes, Amex Platinum is hard to get approved for.
 It will be difficult for the average person to get Amex Platinum because of the card’s 700+ credit score requirement and reportedly high income requirement.
 Anecdotal evidence suggests most people need to make at least $40,000 to $50,000 per year and that approval odds are best with $100,000 or more in annual income.… read full answer

 Another factor that makes it hard to get Amex Platinum is the card’s daunting $550 annual fee.
 However, if you are a big spender and are able to take advantage of the card’s substantial rewards and benefits, Amex Platinum can absolutely be worth it.